Loading...

 Portion Control

-Reduce the portion size of bread and the amount of sugar in your tea.
-Smaller servings can help minimize the impact on your blood sugar levels.
+Reduce the portion size of bread you consume to minimize the impact on your blood sugar levels.

-Include fiber-rich foods like vegetables or legumes in your meal to slow digestion and help regulate blood sugar levels.
+Include healthy fats like avocado or a small portion of nuts to your meal to help regulate blood sugar spikes.

 healthspan-mbl